baryhuang/company-os/README.md

 # Company OS

-### From conversation to structured knowledge to execution.
+### The open-source startup operating system that turns conversations into structured knowledge and execution.

+> An open-source, self-hosted alternative to Otter.ai, Fireflies, and Gong — but instead of just transcribing meetings, Company OS builds a living knowledge base from every conversation your team has.

 Every founding team makes their best decisions in conversation.
 Then loses them.

 Code goes in GitHub.
 Tasks go in Linear.
 But the verbal decisions, customer insights, strategic pivots, advisor feedback — the stuff that actually shapes your company?
 There's no system of record for any of it.

-Company OS is that system of record.
+**Company OS is that system of record.** A conversation intelligence platform that captures institutional knowledge, tracks decisions, and turns unstructured voice memos and meeting recordings into a searchable, structured second brain for your entire team.

 ### Built with